gossie/array-pipe/README.md

         some((n: number) => n%2 === 0)
     );
 ```
 The pipe polyfill with its operators will get the same result, but it won't map all elements before the check.
-Each element will be handled by all operators before the next element is processed.
+Each element will be handled by all operators (or if the element doesn't match a filter operator) before the next element is processed.
 As soon as a result is found, it is returned and the handling is stopped.<br/>
 The following table illustrates how the elements are streamed throught the operators.

 |Step| |map operator|some operator|                                                               |